soymadip/My-Practice-Environment/PYTHON/Notes/1. Procedural /Day 29 - 55/46 - OS Modules.md

 ### os.remove( ):-
 > **This method is used to delete files.**
 > This method can not **remove or delete a** *directory*.
->  If the specified path is a directory then *OSError will be raised*.
+>  If the specified path is a directory then *OS Error will be raised*.
 ```python
 import os